CelineWW/Stock_Analysis_Excel_VBA/README.md

       End If
 Next j
 ```
---Above is the Orginal macro with nested for loop.
-For Each tickers, the full worksheet would be scanned.
-So it would be scanned for 12 times in total.
+--*Above is the Orginal VBA Macro with nested for loop.
+For Each tickers, all the rows in the worksheet would be scanned.
+So it would be loop over for 12 times in total. *

 ```
 For i = 0 To 11